 When the Labour government came to power in 1984, it showed huge amounts of determination to make radical changes in economic management and government policy.
 During nine years in opposition, the party had become convinced that government intervention was the root cause of the economy's poor performance and that deregulation was essential for New Zealand to compete in world markets.

 The theoretical basis for the reforms was set out by the New Zealand Treasury in its 1987 briefing papers to the incoming government.
-Not only did the government of the day adhere closely to the recipe prescribed by the Treasury, the Treasury itself continued to push for the application of these concepts well into the 1990s.
+Not only did the government of the day adhere closely to the recipe prescribed by the Treasury, the Treasury itself continued to push for the application of these concepts well into the 1990s and with a change of government.
 The Treasury, with its intellectual and political power and high capacity, became a powerful and competent reform agency.
 The politicians, supported by these central agencies, were able to have an impact on a simple and relatively small government and a tractable public administration.
-This was also significantly helped by the support of the ministers, without whom these reform would not have got off the ground, as described in stakeholder engagement.
+This was also significantly helped by the support of the ministers, without whom these reforms would not have got off the ground, as described in stakeholder engagement.

 The rapid staging of these reforms was also supported by New Zealand’s very individual political foundation, and its political system gave the government considerable scope for implementing unprecedented reforms.
 The electoral system at the time favoured government stability with almost always one party having the majority of seats in Parliament, coalition governments being a rarity and few governments serving less than their full term.
 The reforms were accepted by successive governments from different parties because their success was visible in the economy as a whole soon after implementation.
 By doing so, politicians were able to build on their success in deregulating the market economy before they came to grips with the more contentious changes in the state sector.
 Even the 1999 Labour/Alliance government – which had distanced itself from the reforming Labour governments of the 1980s –confirmed that it would retain the legislative cornerstones of the reform, although it made changes to employment relations legislation to strengthen the role of trade unions.